Jamie Foxx

-Early life and education
+Early life

 Born in Terrell, Texas, Foxx is the son of Darrell Bishop (renamed Shahid Abdula following his conversion to Islam), who sometimes worked as a stockbroker, and Louise Annette Talley Dixon.
-Shortly after his birth, Foxx was adopted and raised by his mother's adoptive parents, Estelle Marie (Nelson), a domestic worker and nursery operator, and Mark Talley, a yard worker.
+Shortly after his birth, Foxx was adopted and raised by his mother's adoptive parents, Esther Marie (née Nelson), a domestic worker and nursery operator, and Mark Talley, a yard worker.
 He has had little contact with his birth parents, who were not part of his upbringing.
 He was raised in the black quarter of Terrell, which at the time was a racially segregated community.
 He has often acknowledged his grandmother's influence as one of the greatest reasons for his success.

 Foxx began playing the piano when he was five years old.
 He had a strict Baptist upbringing and as a teenager was a part-time pianist and choir leader in Terrell's New Hope Baptist Church.
 His natural talent for telling jokes was already in evidence as a third grader, when his teacher used him as a reward: if the class behaved well, Foxx would tell them jokes.
 He attended Terrell High School, where he received top grades and played basketball and football (as quarterback).
 His ambition was to play for the Dallas Cowboys, and he was the first player in the school's history to pass for more than 1,000 yards.
 He also sang in a band called Leather and Lace.
 After high school, Foxx received a scholarship to United States International University, where he studied musical and performing arts composition.